Home / Learning Center / How Is Your Credit Score Calculated?

 What Is a Credit Score?

 A credit score is a three-digit number that provides a snapshot of your credit history.
-The score is calculated based on the information reported by your creditors to the three national credit bureaus, Experian, Equifax, and TransUnion.
+The most popular credit score is the FICO score, ranging from 300 to 850.
+Generally speaking, scores fall into the following ranges:

+This score is calculated based on the information your creditors report to the three national credit bureaus: Experian, Equifax, and TransUnion.
 Each of these agencies maintains a credit report for all consumers in the U.S. credit system.
 As your creditors report information, such as payments, balances, delinquencies, bankruptcies, and more, other lenders can use that information to determine whether or not to extend credit to you when you apply and how much to charge you in the form of interest.

+In addition to the FICO Score, another common score you might see (especially from free credit reporting services) is the VantageScore.
 These two credit scoring models consider many of the same factors when calculating a score, but they’re different enough that most financial experts recommend focusing on your FICO score because it’s what lenders typically see when you apply for a loan or credit card.

 A high credit score signals to lenders that you’re a responsible borrower and less likely to default on new debt.
 These are the folks that typically qualify for low interest rates.
 In contrast, if you have a low credit score, it could be an indicator that you’re new to credit or you’ve made some missteps in the past.
 In this scenario, you may end up with a high interest rate or even get denied outright.